anyuzx/Prongs/src/contents/posts/2014-11-13-pivot-algorithm.md

 > * The `C++` code in this case is not a complete program.
 It doesn't have `main` function.

-The whole `C++` code is not shown, because it is a bit long.
+The whole `C++` code can be found [here](https://gist.github.com/anyuzx/fdd27b467c273665328955fbc111dfeb).
 Beside our plain `C` code, we also need a header file `c_lattice_SAW.h`.

 ```cpp
 void c_lattice_SAW(double* chain, int N, double l0, int ve, int t);
 ```

-If you don't want to handwrite a `C` code, another way to use `Cython` is to write plain `Cython` program(much simpler and readable).
-But in that way, how to get high quality random numbers efficiently is a problem.Usually there are several ways to get random numbers in `Cython`
+If you don't want to handwrite a `C` code, another way to use `Cython` is to write plain `Cython` program whose syntax is very much Python-like.
+But in that way, how to get high quality random numbers efficiently is a problem.
+Usually there are several ways to get random numbers in `Cython`

 * Use Python module **random**.